 The finished works are exciting to own, inspiring and also challenging, tapping into the emotions of the viewer, connecting the drama of the landscape with the drama of life, connecting the emotional journey of the artist with that of the viewer.
 They are mysterious and beautiful.

 Lily has been in many group shows as well as having her own successful solo exhibition that she puts on each year.
-She has exhibited in Brighton, Bristol, Chichester and Hungerford.
-She is currently working towards a variety of group exhibitions and her solo show at ONCA Gallery, in Brighton, this November.
+She has exhibited in London, Brighton, Bristol, Chichester and Hungerford.
+She is currently working towards a group exhibition in Brighton this April and her first Artist Open Houses in Hove in May.

 Morning With Mumma